 Students will be required to author their own informed consent using best practice standards, ethical codes, and the recommendation of ethics scholars.
+(Total points for this section: 16 points)

 Students are required to upload and submit this manual in specified sections through the corresponding assignment in LiveText.